 Bain Capital Specialty Finance, Inc. (the "Company", "we", "our" and "us") is an externally managed specialty finance company focused on lending to middle market companies.
 We have elected to be regulated as a business development company (a "BDC") under the Investment Company Act of 1940, as amended (together with the rules and regulations promulgated thereunder, the "1940 Act").
-We are managed by BCSF Advisors, LP (our "Advisor" or "BCSF Advisors"), a subsidiary of Bain Capital Credit, LP ("Bain Capital Credit").
+We are managed by the Advisor, a subsidiary of Bain Capital Credit, LP ("Bain Capital Credit").
 Our Advisor is registered as an investment adviser with the SEC under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
-Our Advisor also provides the administrative services necessary for us to operate (in such capacity, our "Administrator" or "BCSF Advisors").
-Since we commenced operations on October 13, 2016 through December 31, 2023, we have invested approximately \$7,018.3 million in aggregate principal amount of debt and equity investments prior to any subsequent exits or repayments.
+Our Advisor also provides the administrative services necessary for us to operate (in such capacity, our "Administrator").
+Since we commenced operations on October 13, 2016 through December 31, 2024, we have invested approximately \$8,784.3 million in aggregate principal amount of debt and equity investments prior to any subsequent exits or repayments.
 We seek to generate current income and, to a lesser extent, capital appreciation through direct originations of secured debt, including first lien, first lien/last-out, unitranche and second lien debt, investments in strategic joint ventures, equity investments and, to a lesser extent, corporate bonds.